catch-twenty2/iching/README.md

 PS.
 Comments are welcomed when it comes to refactoring the code.
 As this is my first project of that scale, I had to cut the corners to iterate faster and get accuracy in calculations.
 Naming variables can also be nicer ;-)

-PS2.
-Apparently the Bing AI modul is not always opening the browser, in that case you need to copy-paste the code.

 ## Receiving Consultation
 1. Type your question: Enter your specific query in the prompt to seek guidance from I Ching.
 2. Your First Hexagram: The initial reading will present your current situation in the form of a hexagram.
 Each line represents a certain aspect of your query, and it will be indicated which lines are changed if at all.